Aly-Tomato/ChocAn-Systems-Simulator/README.md

 Compilation Conventions (assumes Unix system):

-	The system should be able to be compiled with the below line without any errors or warnings javac *.java
+	The system should be able to be compiled with the below line without any errors or warnings. javac -cp .:./externalJars/json-simple-1.1.1.jar *.java

+	Note: there are two warnings caused by using any of json.simple's classes and are unavoidable.
+		Note: ChocAnSystem.java uses unchecked or unsafe operations.
+		Note: Recompile with -Xlint:unchecked for details.

-	The system should be runnable with the below line without any errors or warnings. java ChocAnSystem
+	The system should be runnable with the below line without any errors or warnings. java -cp .:./externalJars/json-simple-1.1.1.jar ChocAnSystem

-	The system should be able to be be jar-ed with the below line without any errors or warnings. jar -cfe ChocAnSystem.jar ChocAnSystem *.class *.java

-	The system should be runnable with ChocAnSystem.jar, member_directory, and provider_directory in the same directory with the line below. java -jar ChocAnSystem.jar

 	The system's javadocs should be generated with the below line without any errors or warnings. javadoc -d chocAnJavadocs *.java